Doval’s message to forces: Clean up the terrorists, avoid collateral damage at any cost

 Win the hearts of the people and also react to their issues.
 Help them out and ensure that they are not troubled, Doval also added.

-Further he directed the security forces to put the anti infiltration grid along the Pakistan border on high alert.
+Further, he directed the security forces to put the anti-infiltration grid along the Pakistan border on high alert.
 Doval during his visit to Srinagar held a series of meetings with both security forces and bureaucrats.
 He made it clear that the common people should not suffer and they should be able to go about their routine without fear of terrorists.

 Doval's visit to Srinagar covered several aspects.
 First and foremost it was about the heightened security threats that have been emerging.
-Further he also took stock of the security situation ahead of October 31, when Jammu and Kashmir and Ladakh would be officially made as Union Territories.
+Further, he also took stock of the security situation ahead of October 31, when Jammu and Kashmir and Ladakh would be officially made as Union Territories.

-Last week there was a also discussions on whether or not to restore mobile services in Jammu and Kashmir.
+Last week there was also discussions on whether or not to restore mobile services in Jammu and Kashmir.
 There were reviews on further easing curbs and it was said that mobile services may be restored before the end of this month.
 An officer had told OneIndia that they are looking into this and all efforts are being made to restore mobile services.

 While the administration is keen on restoring mobile services, it would take some time before a decision on the restoration of the internet is taken.
 We would like to analyse the situation before restoring internet services, the official also said.